gpreston-hyland/SSE-Job-Aids/ACS-Elasticsearch-Config/README.md

     --spring.activemq.broker-url=nio://localhost:61616
     ```

+    *In this case, the `localhost:9200` is valid (see the hostname comment above for the Search Service configuration) since the command is running at the docker host system (EC2) level where Elasticsearch's container is accessible on the localhost, port 9200.*

 ## Start Live Indexing

 To start the live-indexing program, in an EC2 terminal window, change directory to  `elastic-connector-331`